laher/marshalfs/README.md

   * Injecting config into tests.
   * Simulate file changes over time.
   * Imitate a serial interface or some other filesystem-based resource.
- * Reading a completely different data source, as though it were a file (TODO: example needed - prolly some helpers too).
+ * Reading a completely different data source, as though it were a file.
+   * (TODO: example needed - prolly some helpers too).
+   * Use SetFile/Remove/ReplaceAll to update your FS in line with your FS.
+   * _Concurrency warning: MarshalFS uses a lock to avoid data races on each `Open`.
+For the time being, you'll need to take care of object data races yourself._
  * Optionally, overlay this filesystem over a real `os.DirFS` filesystem, or any other `fs.FS`, using [mergefs](https://github.com/laher/mergefs).

 Last but not least, if you just want to implement an exotic `fs.FS` filesystem, then marshalfs does some of the harder stuff for you.